-One segment of the envelope is plotted for $I = 10^{-3}$ and $\mu_S = 0.0$ in Fig. \ref{fig:mu_v_theta}a and $I = 10^{-1}$ and $\mu_S = 0.3$ in Fig. \ref{fig:mu_v_theta}b.
-These two sets of data are chosen as they approximately maximize and minimize the strength ratio $\Psi$, respectively.
-Overlaid are DP and MC curves fit using only the measured value of $\mu_\mathrm{TXC}$.
+One segment of the envelope is plotted for $I = 10^{-3}$ and $\mu_S = 0.0$ in Fig. \ref{fig:mu_v_theta}(a) and $I = 10^{-1}$ and $\mu_S = 0.3$ in Fig. \ref{fig:mu_v_theta}(b).
+These two sets of data are chosen as they approximately maximize and minimize $\Psi$, respectively.
+Overlaid are DP and MC curves.
 For DP, the critical stress ratio $\mu_\mathrm{DP}$ was simply set equal to $\mu_\mathrm{TXC}$.
-For MC, $\mu_\mathrm{TXC}$ was used to calculate an internal friction coefficient $\phi$ \cite{Lagioia2016}, although one could also calculate $\phi$ from other loading geometries \cite{Fleischmann2020}.
-As before, neither model is accurate, however MC does correctly predict $\mu_\mathrm{TXE}$.
-The increased angularity of the stress envelope with increasing $I$ or $\mu_S$ can be interpreted as the flow deviating further from the DP limit.
+For MC, $\mu_\mathrm{TXC}$ was used to calculate $\phi$ \cite{Lagioia2016}, although one could calculate $\phi$ in other flow types \cite{Fleischmann2020}.
+As before, neither model is accurate but MC correctly predicts $\mu_\mathrm{TXE}$.

 To account for this failure, more complex yield models have been devised including the William-Warnke (WW) \cite{William1975}, Matusoka-Nakai (MN) \cite{Matsuoka1974}, and Lade-Duncan (LD) \cite{Lade1975} models.
-The WW model was designed to interpolate between the DP and MC models using an elliptical function.
-We fit this model by setting values of $\mu_\mathrm{TXC}$ and $\Psi$ as described in Ref. \cite{Fossum2006}.
-The MN model generalizes the MC failure criterion by taking into account the effect of the intermediate principal stress $\sigma_2$.
-This is also accounted for the yield criterion in the LD model.
-For the MN and LD models, we use a unified formulation provided by Ref. \cite{Lagioia2016} which is fit in terms of the internal friction angle $\phi$ measured from $\mu_\mathrm{TXC}$ used in the MC model.
-At small strains near yielding, the LD model is generally recognized to be superior to MN \cite{Thornton2010, Huang2014, Fleischmann2020}, however in this article we apply these models to large-strain, steady-state flow.
+The WW model interpolates between the DP and MC models using an elliptical function and is fit using values of $\mu_\mathrm{TXC}$ and $\Psi$ as described in Ref. \cite{Fossum2006}.
+The MN and LD models use different combinations of stress invariants to construct yield criteria that include the effect of $\sigma_2$.
+For the MN and LD models, we use a unified formulation from Ref. \cite{Lagioia2016} which is fit in terms of $\phi$ from the MC model.
+Fits from these models are included in Fig. \ref{fig:mu_v_theta}.